KNLawrence01/CHTC_RNAseq_HTSeqCounts_V2/README.md

 condor_submit_dag input_topLevel.dag
 ```

-This command will restart the DAG job from the last successful checkpoint, skipping the jobs that have already completed successfully(if rescue file is not deleted).
+This command will restart the DAG job from the last successful checkpoint, skipping the jobs that have already completed successfully(if the rescue file is not deleted).

 ---